• Facebook

 If you are a member of Facebook, MySpace, Twitter, or other social networking websites, you should be very careful about what you post online.
 Do not post information relating to marital property, spousal support, child custody/care, or other personal information that may be relevant to your divorce case.

-For more information about California divorces, please contact the divorce attorneys at Lonich Patton Ehrlich Policastri.
+For more information about California divorces, please contact the divorce attorneys at Lonich Patton Erlich Policastri.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.

 Tags: divorce, marital dissolution